 It comes with three rotating magnetic attachments that you can quickly pop on while drying your hair.
-It has a smooth nozzle for a sleek finish, a styling concentrator which allows you to style small sections of hair without disturbing the rest, and a diffuser which circulates air around the hair to improve definition.
+It has a smooth nozzle for a sleek finish, a styling concentrator that allows you to style small sections of hair without disturbing the rest, and a diffuser that circulates air around the hair to improve definition.
 Dyson claims the attachments will stay cool to touch when in use.

 What Happened When We Put it to the Test

-One of our staff personally tested the Dyson Supersonic, comparing it with a regular Conair hairdryer that she already had, to see if it lived up to its claims.
+One of our staff personally tested the Dyson Supersonic, comparing it with a regular Conair hairdryer that we already had, to see if it lived up to its claims.

-Aesthetically speaking, she found the Dyson Supersonic to be beautiful with an unconventional shape, unlike any other blow dryer.
+Aesthetically speaking, we found the Dyson Supersonic to be beautiful with an unconventional shape, unlike any other blow dryer.
 It felt comfortable to hold and extremely well-made.
-She thought the gunmetal and fuschia combination complemented each other nicely, and as far as the sound goes, it was different than expected, almost like a gentle hum.
+We thought the gunmetal and fuschia combination complemented each other nicely, and as far as the sound goes, it was different than expected, almost like a gentle hum.

 The Dyson Supersonic is controlled by four buttons.
 The top button on the handle is the on and off switch, and directly below it is your constant cold button which puts out a cold burst of air.